 Their son John Lane b16th July,1875 was not included in the census.
 He would have been 26 years old at the time of the census.

-Of the children Jim, Mary and Annie did not marry and remained at Shravokee for many years.
+Of the children James (Jim), Mary and Anne (Annie) did not marry and remained on the farm at Shravokee for many years.

 Annie Lane died on the 31st January, 1953.
 Memorial card.

 Mary Lane died 10 days later on the 9th February, 1953.
 Memorial card.

 By the time of the 1911 census Margaret had left for the USA

 USA not long after.

 Bridget (Delia) was shown as 23 years old at the time of the 1911 census.